🚀 Fast address finder for Bitcoin and altcoins using OpenCL & Java – includes vanity address generation, balance checking, and offline support.

 - Engaging in unethical behavior or violating terms of service

-Below are some non-exhaustive legal frameworks that may apply depending on your region:
+Below is a non-exhaustive collection of legal frameworks that may apply depending on your jurisdiction.

 -